tbrowder/advent2020/article.md

 efficiencies in his maximally-automated toy factories.

-He had been keeping a keen eye (filled with a twinkle) on Larry Wall's new Raku language since its formal release on Christmas Day in 2015, and decided it was time to incoporate its use in his new five-year plan.
+He had been keeping a keen eye (filled with a twinkle) on Larry Wall's new [Raku](https://raku.org) language since its formal release on Christmas Day in 2015, and decided it was time to incorporate its use in his new five-year plan.
 (After all, he mused, it is supposed to be the "100 year language.")
 He soon called a meeting of his IT staff leaders to get the ball rolling.